Kashiyama

 Discovery

 During Discovery I spent a lot of my time immersing myself in the business through a series of client workshops.
-We learned about the kashiyama made-to-measure process, brand values, strengths, and pain points.
+We learned about the Kashiyama made-to-measure process, brand values, strengths, and pain points.
 The most illuminating parts were without a doubt being fitted and suited myself, as well as interviewing stylists and managers from various stores.
 This put me in the shoes of both customers and stylists.

 Design